istio/istio.io/content/en/docs/reference/glossary/waypoint.md

 test: n/a
 ---

-A waypoint refers to the L7 proxy component of [ambient](/docs/reference/glossary/#ambient) [data plane mode](/docs/reference/glossary/#data-plane-mode).
+A waypoint refers to the HTTP proxy component of [ambient](/docs/reference/glossary/#ambient) data plane mode.
-A waypoint runs on a per-namespace basis and handles all traffic entering that namespace.
+A waypoint runs on a per-namespace on per-service account basis and handles all traffic entering that namespace.